-The Human Rights Watch organisation demands that the newly elected Pasok government in Greece comply with European laws for immigrants and cease illegally expelling asylum seekers across the Evros River into Turkey
+The HRW organisation demanded on October 13 2009 that Greece's newly elected Pasok government comply with European laws for immigrants and asylum seekers and cease illegally expelling asylum seekers across the Evros River into Turkey.

 Greece is criticised for flouting European laws and procedures but also accused of exposing people to the risk of ill-treatment, both in the country itself, and - once its authorities physically expel the immigrants from its territory - by creating resentment with the authorities in Turkey.